byhoson/byhoson.github.io/index.md

 On the model theoretic aspect, I find those results such as Buchi-Elgot-Trakhtenbrot theorem, Fagin's theorem, Courcelle's theorem extremely interesting.
 And on the proof theoretic aspect, I find Curry-Howard correspondence aesthetic.
-I hope to understand both.
+I wish to understand both.
 And hopefully apply them.
 And hopefully make money out of them.

-For now, I am interested in the following:
+With that in mind, I try to keep an eye on the following:
-* automated verification techniques, esp. model checking
+* automated verification techniques, e.g. model checking, SMT
 * programming languages, formal semantics, and types
 * formal verification of distributed/concurrent systems
 * rewriting logic